Support

 HB 1217 SB 479 Environment - Building Energy Performance Standards and Energy Use Intensity Targets - Exemptions Del.
 William Wivell (2A-R)

 Exempting a covered building that received a use and occupancy permit before June 1, 2022, from compliance with certain building energy performance standards and energy use intensity targets until it becomes necessary to replace lighting systems, heating, ventilating, and air conditioning (HVAC) systems, or other major components of the covered building due to failure of those components, or as a result of the end of life of those components.
-Environment and Transportation Support
+Environment and Transportation Energy & Environment - Support

 In the House - Hearing 3/11 at 1:00 p.m.
 (2/13)